sting-ioc/sting/README.md

 please [report it as a bug](https://github.com/sting-ioc/sting/issues) because it *is* a bug.
 If a new user has a hard time, then we need to fix the problem.

-For more information about Arez, please see the [Website](https://sting-ioc.github.io/).
+For more information about Sting, please see the [Website](https://sting-ioc.github.io/).
 For the source code and project support, please visit the [GitHub project](https://github.com/sting-ioc/sting).

 # Contributing